-Little maintenance is required keep your TAZ 3D printer running.
-Depending on your rate of use you will want to perform a quick check of your printer every 2 to 4 weeks.
+There is little maintenance needed in keeping your TAZ 3D printer running.
+Depending on your rate of use you will want to perform a quick check of your printer every 2-4 weeks.
 The following maintenance guide lines will keep your printer printing quality parts.